 1. CRAFTSMAN V20 Pole Saw

-During our tests, the Craftsman V20 provided extended reach and usability with its 14 feet length and weight of only 5.67 pounds.
+During the tests, the Craftsman V20 provided extended reach and usability with its 14 feet length and weight of only 5.67 pounds.
 Aside from the excellent lengths, this pole saw features a 4.0 Ah battery that gives it an extended runtime on a single charge.

-What We Like
+What I Like

-What We Don’t Like
+What I Don’t Like

 2. WORX WG323 20V Power Share Cordless Pole Saw